 A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.
 Financial assets and financial liabilities are initially measured at fair value.
 Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities (other than financial assets and financial liabilities at fair value through consolidated profit or loss) are added to or deducted from the fair value of the financial assets or financial liabilities, as appropriate, on initial recognition.
 Transaction costs directly attributable to the acquisition of financial assets or financial liabilities at fair value through consolidated profit or loss are recognized immediately in consolidated statement of profit or loss.
+However, trade receivables that do not contain a significant financing component are measured at transaction price.

-3.19.1.
-Financial assets
+3.19.1.Financial assets